Abigail Blackman

 Supervision Requirement

-Additional Information on Treatment Integrity
+Additional Information on Fidelity

 Process: how was the intervention delivered?
 These data provide supervisors with information about whether the process of service delivery needs to be modified.